Intro to Forex Trading Scams

 Social media has made it easier than ever to lure unsuspecting traders into financial scams.
 Forex scams can now lift photos and personal information from the social media accounts of high-profile traders, investors, and businesses, and use them to create imposter accounts on Twitter, Instagram, TikTok, YouTube, Facebook, and all major social media platforms.

 I’ve been impersonated countless times across multiple social media platforms.
 Scammers have used (and continue to use) my name and likeness to get people to send them money or participate in forex scams.
 Some of these fake accounts even have thousands of followers.
-In the gallery below, you'll see some examples of scammers pretending to be me, and also falsely claiming to be affiliated with ForexBrokers.com's sister site, investor.com.
+In the gallery below, you'll see some examples of scammers pretending to be me, and also falsely claiming to be affiliated with investor.com.

-If you have been contacted by an investor’s social media account and you doubt its authenticity, ask them to email you from an official email account at a verifiable company or institution.
+Ask them to email you from an official email account at a verifiable company or institution.

 5. Scam signal providers.